1954 Rugby League World Cup: Participants

 Five teams were invited to participate in the first World Cup; Australia, Great Britain, New Zealand and the United States along with hosts, France.
 There were concerns around the United States participation.
 The American All Stars who had toured Australia and New Zealand and drawn big crowds in 1953 but were heavily beaten in all their games as well as being beaten 31–0 by France in 1954.
-This led to doubts around whether an American team would be competitive enough to compete with the United States withdrawing from the tournament.
-It had been suggested that Wales could replace the United States but were not invited as Great Britain were already participating.
+This led to doubts around whether an American team would be competitive enough to compete, and the United States withdrew from the tournament.
+It was suggested that Wales could replace the United States but were not ultimately invited as Great Britain were already participating.